-Walgreens, CVS Join Walmart, Other Retailers In Asking Customers Not To Open Carry In Their Stores
+Walgreens, CVS Join Walmart, Other Retailers, In Asking Customers Not To Open Carry In Their Stores

 Also this week, Wegmans, a grocery-store chain with most of its business focused in New England and the Mid-Atlantic, joined grocer Kroger in asking customers not to openly carry firearms in its stores.

 Similarly, as reported by The Inquisitr, Walmart, the nation’s largest retailer, also asked customers this week not to openly carry weapons in its stores.
-Additionally, the retailer, at one time the nation’s largest single retailer of guns and ammunition, announced that it will be phasing out the sales of all firearms and ammunition save for certain hunting guns and their ammunition.
+Additionally, the retailer, at one time the nation’s largest single retailer of guns and ammunition, announced that it will be phasing out the sales of all firearms and ammunition, save for certain hunting guns and their ammunition.

 A Walmart spokesperson confirms that the moves will undoubtedly inconvenience some customers, as well as cost the company market share.